Thanks for visiting our FAQ section.

 We stick with you throughout the process.
 We expect authors to make minor changes and additions as we work together toward the finished product.
 We will review your changes at no additional charge.
 We will supply you with our “Resubmission Guidelines.”

 Yes, we take your privacy and security seriously.
 Our system ensures that no unauthorized person(s) will gain access to your submissions.

 Will you write my document for me?

-Sort of--we are not writers per-se but we can help polish your writing as part of a full developmental edit.
-You must provide us a basic framework.
+No. However, we can help polish your writing as part of a full developmental edit.
+You must provide us with a basic framework.
 We can help you with articles, technical manuals, etc.

-Why can’t I just use my computer’s spell and grammar checker?
+Why can’t I just use my computer’s spelling and grammar checker?

 You can and you should.
-However your computer’s grammar engines are far from flawless and will frequently miss errors and make unwarranted suggestions.
-Spell checkers often miss context errors (two, to, too) and frequently miss dramatic errors which render sentences nonsensical.
-For example, a spell checker would pass “And orange missed the top bottom.”
-Everything is spelled correctly, but that is probably not what you intended to write nor is it grammatically correct.
+However, your computer’s grammar engines are far from flawless and will frequently miss errors and make unwarranted suggestions.
+Spell checkers often miss context errors (two, to, too) and frequently miss dramatic errors that render sentences nonsensical.
+For example, a spell-checker would pass “And orange missed the top bottom.”
+Everything is spelled correctly, but that is probably not what you intended to write.